ethanokamura/dsa/trees/bst-2/README.md

-# Programming Assignment 7:

-This program implements a Dictionary ADT using a Binary Search Tree allowing for fast insertions and lookups.

 ## How it works:
 1. Assembles the `Dictionary` ADT.
 2. Inserts keys with their original index as values into the `Dictionary`.